 It’s unlawful for the creditors to collect money upon the prescribed accounts

-A consumer who doesn’t know about the prescription of the account has a good basis for constituting the defence.
-Some consumers with major credits started paying a prescribed account until they realised that the account was prescribed, thus creating a defence based upon that fact.
+A consumer who doesn’t know about the prescription of the account has a good basis for constituting the defense.
+Some consumers with major credits started paying a prescribed account until they realised that the account was prescribed, thus creating a defense based upon that fact.

 This situation comes as another in which a particular consumer is allowed to legally refuse to pay an account.
 Also, the creditors are likely to refund to the consumer the payments they’ve made because it’s now unlawful to collect the money upon it.
 Such a prohibition was institutionalised by the Prescription Act.

-This way of defending the consumers certainly comes out as the biggest and most important type of defence available.
-Also, this consumer defence serves as the strongest argument for a particular consumer in case of legally refusing to pay an account.
+This way of defending the consumers certainly comes out as the biggest and most important type of defense available.
+Also, this consumer defense serves as the strongest argument for a particular consumer in case of legally refusing to pay an account.

 In case you are over-indebted, it’s not recommended to avoid paying an account as it can get you imprisoned.
 In such a situation it’s best that you see if you can apply for a debt review, or see if the sequestration is an option.